JoE11-y/Celo-101-Tutorial/README.md

 ![block](./images/blockNumber.png)

-The tool sets up the subgraph in the specified directory `celolottery`.
+The tool sets up the subgraph in the specified directory `celo-lottery`.

 Next is to authenticate the subgraph with the access token, so head over to the dashboard and copy the access token, then run this command on your terminal.